toomanycats/toomanycats.github.io/_posts/2018-10-24-csv-properly.md

 </figcaption>
 </figure>

 There is a reason to use tabs as a delimiter.
 It's not a horrible practice and some people prefer it.
-I think it's a PITA, because the file typically doens't display on a terminal very well.
-If you're learning to use the terminal more in Unix like environment, then look up the utility program "column".
+I think it's a PITA, because those files typically do not display on a terminal very well.
+If you're working in a terminal in Unix like environment and like tab spaced fields, then look up the utility program "column".

-I say, use commas, it's a CSV file right, why make people guess the delimiter ??
+Use commas, it's a CSV file.

 ## Use A Header Dammit
 <figure>